ZipCPU/autofpga/README.md

 In detail:
 - Simple bus components ... just work.
-- Components with logic in the toplevel file appear to work.
-(Since Verilator doesn't simulate this, it make take another round or two to find out what's missing there.)
+- Components with logic in the toplevel file ... just work as well.
 - Although it shouldn't have any problems integrating memory components and cores, I have yet to try integrating any [SDRAM](https://github.com/ZipCPU/xulalx25soc/blob/master/rtl/wbsdram.v) or [DDR3 SDRAM](http://opencores.org/project,wbddr3) components.
 - Only one [PC host to wishbone busmaster](auto-data/wbubus.txt) component has been integrated.
 Driving the design from either JTAG or Digilent's DEPP interface would require a simple modification to this.
 - Addresses get assigned in three groups, and processed in three groups: components having only one address, components having more addresses but only a single clock delay, and all other components and memories
 - Interrupts get assigned to a named controller, and then C++ header files can be updated to reflect that
 - A simple mathematical expression evaluator exists, allowing simple math expressions and print formats.
 This makes it possible to set a global clock frequency value, and to then set baud rates and other clock dividers from it.
-- Automatically assigning, connecting, and building [wishbone scopes](https://github.com/ZipCPU/wbscope) just ... isn't there yet.
-Perhaps it doesn't need to be.
-- The auto builder does nothing to create the master C++ Verilator simulation file, or any RTL based Makefiles.
+- The auto builder does nothing to create the master C++ Verilator simulation file, or any RTL based Makefiles---although updating it to provide some of these details wouldn't be very hard at all.
-- Optimized bus decoding--at least to one level.
-I may need to return to this if the bus decoding logic isn't fast enough, but that'll require it (nearly) running on actual hardware.
-- It doesn't build any linker script components ... yet.
+- One type of address building is supported.
+I'd like to be able to support others, but this is sufficient for my first project.
+- AutoFPGA now builds a [ZipCPU Linker Script](demo-out/board.ld) for the project
 - The LaTeX specification table building isn't there ... yet.

 # Sample component files